How to Create a Marketing Plan for Your First Book

 2. Your Readers

-You wanna know who likes your kind of book, right?
+You wanna know who likes your kind of book.
 Well if you don’t already, take some time to figure it out.
 Read other books in your genre and talk to people who read stuff like yours.
 The more you understand who wants to read your book, the better you can promote it to them.

 3. Check for Problems